develprr/metamatic-blog/_posts/2023-03-31-managing-many-to-many-relationships-with-dynamodb.markdown

 with DynamoDB.
 Let me implement a DynamoDB model that has many schools that can have many pupils.
 However one pupil can be a member of many schools.
 And then there are also courses!
 Each pupil can attend many courses and each course will have many pupils.
-A complete mess!
+A complete mess...

-Can't wait to solve it!½
+Can't wait to solve it!

 At work, I would do this with TypeScript programming language.
 However, since it's good to have hobbies that are not work-related, I'll use Ruby also in this example.
 Let's go!

-# Defining the school
+# Preparations for the "education business"

-Since DynamoDB is *unstructed* from the schematic point of view, the more important it is to define your "schemas" in the code that manages the DynamoDB.
+Since DynamoDB is *unstructured* from the schematic point of view, the more important it is to define your "schemas" in the code that manages the DynamoDB.